 | Database | Stores email records, templates, settings | Long-term personal data storage |

-If any of these components runs outside the EU — even a logging sidecar or an analytics pipeline — the entire chain breaks.
+If any of these components (even a logging sidecar or an analytics pipeline) runs outside the EU, the entire chain breaks.
 True data residency requires control over every layer.

 SPF tells receiving mail servers which IP addresses are authorized to send email for your domain.
 Without it, your emails are more likely to land in spam.